Learning Gemara is one of the foundational pillars of Torah life.

 But they cannot read on their own

-And in many cases:
+In many cases:

 Even simple halachic texts become difficult

-Not because of depth—
+Not because of depth —

-but because of individual Aramaic words
+But because of individual Aramaic words.

 Why the Language Stage Cannot Be Skipped

-There is a tendency to think that learning vocabulary is just a “technical step.”
+There is a tendency to think that learning vocabulary is a “technical step.”

 But the truth is:

-It is the foundation of everything
+It is the foundation of everything.

 Without words: